baikeshen/CarND-Vehicle-Detection/writeup_baike.md

 - some extreme lighting or enviromental conditions;
 - oncoming  cars as well as distant cars

-I would like to implement the following to make the pipeline more robust:
+I would like to implement the following to make the pipeline more robust in the future:

 - use the vehicle location, speed, driving direction to prediect its location in the subsequent frames;
 - Using dynamic searching ranges to speed up execution;